volanStudio/pioppi/python/gifc/README.md

 ## Running GIFc

-GIFc takes a video file as an input and creates a directory with your animated gif and the source files of the resultant GIF
+GIFc takes a video file as an input and creates a directory with frame by frame source pngs and gifs and a compiled final gif at 8 fps.

-Currently outputs an 8 fps GIF.

 ```
-python GIFc.py {videoFile} {gifName}
+python GIFc.py {videoFile}

+results in

+_assets/
+  pngs/
+  gifs/
+_final/
+  {videoFile}
 ```